Internet Matters

 Call of Duty is a gritty first-person shooter (FPS) game based on military settings.
 The first few games are set in World War II while other wars feature in other games.

 The game depicts events through the protagonists’ eyes.
-Atrocities against innocent civilians, terrorist attacks and scenes of torture and execution.
-Players need to decide whether targets are enemies or innocents.
+These events can include atrocities against innocent civilians, terrorist attacks and scenes of torture and execution.

 Game series